ffund/intro-ml-tss21/slides/10-unsupervised.md

 ::: notes

-If we would repeat our linear regression lab on PCA-transformed features, we will see the same R2 score on a multiple regression (no loss of information if we keep all PCs!), but each PC will have the same coefficient on the multiple regression as it did on a simple regression.
+If we would repeat our linear regression lab on PCA-transformed features, we will see the same R2 score on a multiple regression (no loss of information if we keep all PCs!)
+Linear regression is invariant to full rank linear transformation of the data, and that's what PCA is.

+But (unlike with original features) each PC will have the same coefficient on the multiple regression as it did on a simple regression.

 :::